 At the end of nineties the appearance of bundled dislocation glides during standard epitaxial MBE processes of (In,Ga)As layers on GaAs wafers exited the minds.
-Pseudo symmetric, four-fold set bundles of dislocations which start at the sample edges and glide into the bulk of the wafer following <110> glide line directions are formed at epitaxy temperatures around 600 °C (figure 13).
+Pseudo symmetric, four-fold set bundles of dislocations which start at the sample edges and glide into the bulk of the wafer following <110> glide line directions are formed at epitaxy temperatures around 650 °C (Fig. 13).
 The individual dislocations in the bundles are threading up through the epilayers impairing the devices made from.
-The X-ray transmission analysis showed that this phenomenon has nothing to do with lattice misfit but solely with thermal treatment induced plastic deformation
+The X-ray transmission analysis showed that this phenomenon has nothing to do with lattice misfit but solely with thermal treatment induced plastic deformation [54].
+Even temperature inhomogeneities across the area of the substrate holder are responsible for the formation of such slip lines [55,56].
+It is assumed that the nucleation of majority-type dislocation bundles took place as half-loops at surface irregularities at the wafer edge.
+After nucleation, the half-loops could have expanded by glide processes.
+Brochard et al. [57] showed that dislocation partials can appear from surface ripple troughs.
+Junqua and Grilhe [58] favor the nucleation of dislocations at surface steps that requires less energy than from a plane surface.
+Thus, it is of high technological importance to ensure an absolute temperature homogeneity across the substrate wafer during the whole epitaxy process.

-Fig. 13 X-ray transmission topogram [$(\overline{202})$ reflection] of an epitaxial structure consisting of a basic VGF 2-inch (100)-oriented GaAs wafer, GaAs buffer layer, In{0.06}Ga{0.94}As epilayer and GaAs capping layer growing by MBE at 600 °C (buffer layer) and 520 °C (epilayer).
-Parallel arranged dislocation bundles, starting at the sample edges and gliding along the <110> directions, are generated by plastic deformation in an inhomogeneous temperature field during epitaxy [61] (with permission of Wiley & Sons Ltd.).
+Figure 13 X-ray transmission topogram $[(\overline{2}0\overline{2}) \text{ reflection}]$ of an epitaxial structure consisting of a basic VGF 2-inch (100)-oriented GaAs wafer, GaAs buffer layer, In{0.06}Ga{0.94}As epilayer and GaAs capping layer growing by MBE at 600 °C (buffer layer) and 520°C (epilayer).
+Parallel arranged dislocation bundles, starting at the sample edges and gliding along the <110> directions, are generated by plastic deformation in an ihmogeneous temperature field during epitaxy (adapted from ref.
+[54]).